Published by Carl Hedinger. Last Updated on October 11, 2023.

 How to Reach Jump Off Rock (Driving Directions and Parking Info)

-Jump Off Rock’s address is 4501 Laurel Park Highway in Laurel Park and it’s about a 15-minute drive from downtown Hendersonville.
+Jump Off Rock’s address is 4501 Laurel Park HWY in Laurel Park and it’s about a 15-minute drive from downtown Hendersonville.
 Follow 5th Avenue west until it becomes Laurel Park Highway.

 You’ll begin seeing signs for Jump Off Rock when you arrive in Laurel Park.
 You can follow signs to the top or let your GPS shortcut its way through Hebron Road, Essowah Drive, and Roberts Drive.